Spheres and Projections for $\mathrm{Out}(F_n)$: Mapping class groups in

-The \emph{surface associated to a decorated graph $\Gamma_i$} is defined in the following way.
-Put a small embedded oriented disk $D$ at the central vertex $v_0$ of $\Gamma_i$ containing a neighborhood of $v_0$ so that the cyclic order of the edges at $v_0$ corresponds to the counterclockwise order on $D$.
-Connect each arc $a_r$ to the disk $D$ with a \emph{band}, i.e. an embedded product of two intervals $[0,1]\times[0,1]$ in $W$, as follows.
-One of the sides of $B_r$ is the arc $a_r$, and the opposite side is contained in $\partial D$.
+Suppose an edge $e$ connects an interior vertex $v$ to a boundary vertex corresponding to a boundary arc $a_r$.
+We then connect $a_r$ to the disk $D_v$ with a \emph{band} $B_r$, i.e. an embedded product of two intervals $[0,1]\times[0,1]$ in $W_n$, as follows.
+One of the sides of $B_r$ is the arc $a_r$, and the opposite side $a'_r$ is contained in $\partial D_v$.
 We call these sides the \emph{horizontal sides}.
-Correspondingly, the \emph{vertical sides} are properly embedded arcs in $W$.
-The orientation of $\partial D$ determines a left and right endpoint of each of these intervals.
-Up to homotopy, there are two ways to glue a band between two prescribed horizontal sides which correspond to the two ways of pairing the endpoints of these intervals.
-If the edge corresponding to the band $B_r$ is decorated with a $+$, we match the left endpoint of $a_r$ with the left endpoint of the interval on $\partial D$, otherwise we pair the left with the right endpoint.
-If the twisting data on $\Gamma_i$ is chosen appropriately, the surface associated to $\Gamma_i$ is homotopic to $U_i$ relative to $\partial W_\Sigma$ to $U_i$.
+Correspondingly, the \emph{vertical sides} are properly embedded arcs in $W_n$.
+The orientation of $\partial D_v$ determines a left and right endpoint of each of the $a'_r$.

+If the edge $e$ is decorated with a $+$, we match the left endpoint of $a_r$ with the left endpoint of the interval on $\partial D$, otherwise we pair the left with the right endpoint (compare Figure~\ref{fig:decorated}).

+Similarly, we glue bands between disks corresponding to two different interior vertices according to the sign on the connecting edge.

+We will also need to modify decorated ribbon graphs.
+On the one hand, we will consider \emph{homotopies of decorated ribbon graphs} which do not change the combinatorics of the graph.

+The other modifications are \emph{split} and \emph{collapse moves}.
+Namely, let $\Gamma$ be a decorated ribbon graph.
+A collapse move requires two interior vertices $v_1,v_2$ which are joined by an edge $e$.
+The decorated ribbon graph $\Gamma'$ obtained by collapsing $e$ is the following: \begin{enumerate}[i)] \item The underlying graph of $\Gamma'$ is obtained from $\Gamma$ by collapsing $e$ to a vertex $\hat{v}$.
+In particular, every vertex of $\Gamma$ which is not equal to $v_1$ or $v_2$ is also a vertex of $\Gamma'$.
+Every edge of $\Gamma$ except for $e$ corresponds to a single edge in $\Gamma'$. \item The ribbon structure at each vertex different from $\hat{v}$ is the same as in $\Gamma$. \item The ribbon structure at $\hat{v}$ is obtained in the following way.
+The edges at $\hat{v}$ are all the edges in $\Gamma$ connected to either $v_1$ or $v_2$ (except for $e$).
+Let $e_1,\ldots,e_r,e$ be the cyclic order of edges at $v_1$, and $e,e'_1,\ldots,e'_s$ the cyclic order of edges at $v_2$.
+If the edge $e$ was labeled by a $+$, then the cyclic order at $\hat{v}$ is